The Bachelor's program in physics lasts 6 semesters and leads to the "Bachelor of Science UZH in Physics" (BSc).

 Student’s GPA for their bachelor’s degree is composed of a weighted average of all graded modules according to how many credit points they were worth.
 Grades from a student’s major in physics and minor are recorded separately.

-The Guide to Physics Studies (PDF, 504 KB) provides comprehensive information about the Bachelor's and Master's programs.
+The Guide to Physics Studies (PDF, 1 MB) provides comprehensive information about the Bachelor's and Master's programs.